 What Is a Phone Tree?

-A phone tree is an automated menu system that guides callers through a series of pre-recorded messages and prompts, directing them to the most relevant department or information within an organization.
+A phone tree is an automated menu system that guides callers through a series of pre-recorded prompts, directing them to the right department, person, or information based on their selection.
+It’s typically the first touchpoint a customer encounters when calling a business, which makes getting it right important.

 How Phone Trees Work